 In our last post we learnt that testosterone isn’t just for muscle heads and is vitally important for female and male health.
 If you haven’t read this, then do the right thing and check it out here.
 So we know that healthy T levels are linked with bone health, mood, cognition, motivation, weight management and muscle mass.
 This means … Continue reading How to Increase Your Testosterone….
 Naturally

 This was the first question from a little nutrition presentation I did over the weekend.
 The audience turned to the questioner then to me as they were clearly thinking the same thing….
 “Do I have to give up my sweet, precious, liquid gold?!”
-The answer was “no, it’s not, but maybe yes, it depends…” This is … Continue reading Is Coffee Bad?
+The answer was “no, it’s not, but maybe yes, it depends…” … Continue reading Is Coffee Bad?

 “What doesn’t kill you can only make you stronger.” – Nietzsche.
 I wonder if Nietzsche would have the same perspective today?
 Maybe he would have said something like “what doesn’t kill the already strong, can make the strong stronger, but what doesn’t kill the weak will make the weak weaker.”
 Author Nassim Taleb draws on this and more … Continue reading Antifragile I: Being Harder to Kill